 Imaging Tests to Detect Breast Cancer Early

-The first line of diagnostics includes imaging tools designed to detect structural changes in the breast tissue:
+The 1st line of diagnostics includes imaging tools designed to detect structural changes in breast tissue.

-- Magnetic Resonance Imaging (MRI): MRI provides high-resolution images and is used when mammography or ultrasound results are inconclusive.
-It is also useful for evaluating the extent of the disease in patients already diagnosed with breast cancer.
+Magnetic Resonance Imaging (MRI) provides high-resolution images when mammography or ultrasound results are inconclusive – it's also useful for evaluating extent of disease in patients already diagnosed.
+Contrast-enhanced MRI can detect multifocal disease that other imaging misses, particularly in dense breast tissue where mammography has limitations.

-These imaging methods help detect abnormal masses and guide the next step – biopsy.
+These imaging methods detect abnormal mammary masses.
+They guide next crucial step: biopsy.

 Histopathology and Receptor Testing